NLPJCL/NLPJCL/README.md

 ### Hi there 车中草同学[A grass in the car]👋
 - 🔭 I’m currently working on [RAG-Retrieval](https://github.com/NLPJCL/RAG-Retrieval)
-- 🌱 My main research interest focuses on  Retrieval(Embedding, ColBERT,reranker), NLP(LLM，RAG).
+- 🌱 My main research interest focuses on  Retrieval(Embedding, ColBERT,Reranker), NLP(LLM，RAG).
 - 👯 I’m looking to collaborate on [RAG-Retrieval](https://github.com/NLPJCL/RAG-Retrieval)
 - 📫 How to reach me: suda.jcli@qq.com